Elchacode/Module-Data-Groups/Sprint-3/reading-list/README.md

 ## 🧭 Strategy

 Try and outline your strategy / approach for solving this problem before you get started.
-There is also a test suite provided to help you meet the acceptance criteria in the issue.
+There is also a test suite provided to help you meet the acceptance criteria in the issue..

 The end result should look something like this